Eupnea

 Eupnea (2022),

-HD video and 16mm film, Dual Screen Projection, Colour with sound, Duration 11’ 40”, Dimensions variable
+HD video and 16mm film, Two Channel Projection, Colour with sound, Duration 11’ 40”, Dimensions variable

 Eupnea is the medical term for the effortless normal breathing pattern common to all mammals.
 The film Eupnea brings together several strands of research and my own life experiences to take the viewer on a surreal journey, through life, death, loss, longing and maternal desire, the uniting element being ‘the breath’.